astriaorg/astria/specs/conductor.md

 ### Driver

-- Top level coordinator that runs and manages all the sub-components necessary for the Conductor
+- Top level coordinator that runs and manages all the subcomponents necessary for the Conductor
 - Creates the `Reader` and `Executor` actors on startup
 - Creates a gossip network for receiving data from the Sequencer network
     - The gossip network uses the [astria-gossipnet](https://github.com/astriaorg/astria/tree/main/crates/astria-gossipnet)
-- Runs an event loop that handles receiving `DriverCommand`s and messages from the gossip network
+- Runs an event loop that handles receiving `DriverCommand`s from other actors as well as messages from the gossip network
 - Validates and passes Sequencer blocks received from the gossip network to the `Executor`

 The Driver receives either `Events` ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-gossipnet/src/network_stream.rs#L39)) from the network, or `DriverCommand`s ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-conductor/src/driver.rs#L54)) from